 Final examinations are given for most School of Law courses.
 Examinations may be open or closed book, essay or objective, or a combination of the above.
 Midterm examinations (which may or may not count toward the semester grade) are given during the fall semester in first-year courses and may also be given in other courses throughout the school year.

-- To use ExamSoft (your laptop computer) for your Spring 2015 final exams, review use of laptops.
+- To use ExamSoft (your laptop computer) for your fall 2016 final exams, review use of laptops.

 - Other available accommodations: